-Waymo, as Google's self-driving car project was recently rebranded, did far more testing than the other 10 companies combined — and had much greater success.
+Waymo, as Google's self-driving car project was recently rebranded, did far more testing than the other 10 companies combined.

 The Google project's disengagement rate was the equivalent of two incidents every 10,000 miles, a notable decrease over the prior year, when there were eight disengagements per 10,000 miles.

 "This four-fold improvement reflects the significant work we've been doing to make our software and hardware more capable and mature," Dmitri Dolgov, Waymo's head of self-driving technology wrote in a blog post .

 Waymo's chief critic acknowledged the improvement, but John Simpson of the nonprofit Consumer Watchdog said the number of disengagements shows the cars still "simply aren't ready to be released to roam our roads" without human backup drivers.

 Cruise Automation, a startup acquired last year by General Motors, reported driving the second most test miles.